sunfishcode/hello-wasi-http/README.md

 ```
 $ curl http://localhost:8080

-TODO: hopefully stuff here!
+TODO: hopefully stuff here like "Hello, wasi:http/proxy world!"
 ```

 ## Notes

-One interesting thing about the proxy world is that it doesn't have a filesystem API.
-If you add code to the example that tries to access files, it won't be able to build, because those APIs are not available in this world.
-This allows proxy components to run in many different places, including serverless and edge-compute environments which don't provide traditional filesystem access.
+`wasmtime serve` uses the "proxy" world, which is a specialized world just for accepting requests and producing responses.
+One interesting thing about the proxy world is that it doesn't have a filesystem or network API.
+If you add code to the example that tries to access files or network sockets, it won't be able to build, because those APIs are not available in this world.
+This allows proxy components to run in many different places, including specialized serverless environments which may not provide traditional filesystem and network access.

-But what if you want to have it serve some files?
+But what if you do want to have it serve some files?
 One option will be to use [WASI-Virt](https://github.com/bytecodealliance/WASI-Virt), which is a tool that can bundle a filesystem with a component.

 Another option is to use a custom world.
-The proxy world is meant to be able to run in many different environments, but if you know your environment and you know it has a filesystem, you could create your own world, by including both the "wasi:http/proxy" and "wasi:filesystem/types" APIs.
-This would require a custom build of Wasmtime, as it wouldn't run under plain `wasmtime serve`, so it's a little more work to set up.
+The proxy world is meant to be able to run in many different environments, but if you know your environment and you know it has a filesystem, you could create your own world, by including both the "wasi:http/proxy" and "wasi:filesystem/types" or any other APIs you want the Wasm to be able to access.
+This would require a custom embedding of Wasmtime, as it wouldn't run under plain `wasmtime serve`, so it's a little more work to set up.

 If you're interested in tutorials for either of these options, please reach out and say hi!